CSCfi/rems/manual/README.md

 - **Customisable application process**: ability to create and modify the application forms
 - **Automation**: Some functions, such as approving and rejecting applications, can be automated to reduce unnecessary workload.

-If you want to start using REMS to manage access rights to your resources, contact us at rems-support@csc.fi.
+If you want to start using REMS to manage access rights to your resources, contact us at rems-support@csc.fi or check our [installation instructions](installing-upgrading.md)

 REMS also makes applying for access rights easier.
 Applicants can: